-АА Attribute Authority, the entity that issues the AC, synonymous in this specification with "AC issuer" AC Attribute Certificate AC user any entity that parses or processes an AC AC verifier any entity that checks the validity of an AC and then makes use of the result AC issuer the entity which signs the AC, synonymous in this specification with "AA" AC holder the entity indicated (perhaps indirectly) in the holder field of the AC Client the entity which is requesting the action for which authorization checks are to be made Proxying In this specification, Proxying is used to mean the situation where an application server acts as an application client on behalf of a user.
-Proxying here does not mean granting of authority.
-PKC Public Key Certificate - uses the type ASN.1 Certificate defined in X.509 and profiled in RFC 2459.
-This (non-standard) acronym is used in order to avoid confusion about the term "X.509 0 certificate".
-Server the entity which requires that the authorization checks are made
+- AA Attribute Authority, the entity that issues the AC, synonymous in this specification with "AC issuer". - Attribute Certificate.
+AC

+AC user Any entity that parses or processes an AC.

+- AC verifier Any entity that checks the validity of an AC and then makes use of the result. - AC issuer The entity that signs the AC: synonymous in this specification with "AA". - AC holder The entity indicated (perhaps indirectly) in the Holder field of the AC. - Client The entity that is requesting the action for which authorization checks are to be made. - In this specification, Proxying is used to mean the Proxying situation where an application server acts as an application client on behalf of a user.
+Proxying here does not mean granting of authority. - PKC Public Key Certificate - uses the ASN.1 type Certificate defined in X.509 and profiled in RFC 5280.
+This (non-standard) acronym is used in order to avoid confusion about the term "X.509 certificate".

+Server The entity that requires that the authorization checks are made.